PixelsCamp/docs/N00BS.md

 Keep a smartphone with you at all times.
 Make sure you’re logged in on Pixels Camp’s website and have a QR scanner app available.
 You’ll find QR codes scattered around the venue, and scanning them unlocks badges.

-Pay attention to Pixels Camp’s Twitter for surprise announcements.
+Pay attention to Pixels Camp’s Twitter for surprise announcements and should also really join Pixels Camp's Slack.

-You should also join PixelsCamp Slack Team Make sure you bring comfortable clothes to move around.
+Make sure you bring comfortable clothes to move around.
 Now it’s the time to dust off your nerd/geek t-shirts and wear them proudly.

 ## Meals and snacks